Mrunmai-Kumbhar/qa-automation-framework/README.md

 ## Project Overview

-The framework automates testing for a sample e-commerce application using:
+This framework automates testing for a sample e-commerce application and demonstrates how modern QA automation frameworks are structured.

+Key components used in the project:

 - Selenium WebDriver for UI automation
 - PyTest for test execution
 - Page Object Model (POM) design pattern
 - PyTest fixtures for driver management
-- pytest-html for test reporting
+- pytest-html for automated test reporting
-- Python requests for API automation
+- Python requests library for API automation
-- Postman for API testing
+- Postman for manual API testing
 - Manual test case documentation
 - JIRA-style bug reporting